We are committed to making our own website accessible and usable by all people, whatever their abilities or disabilities.

 If that sounds like it would be useful to you, we recommend you visit BBC My Web, My Way to watch videos of how these customisations – either using accessibility features of your computer or through installing assistive technologies – might suit you.

 We are also planning to incorporate some of these customisations within this site in the future, to make it easier for people to use who cannot customise their computer for some reason.
-For an example of our aim, please see the MyDisplay customisation tool.

 While we have made every effort to ensure that this site is as easy to use and accessible as possible, you may find some limitations: